What is Honey ?

 Temperature close to 14 C (Temperatures above 28 C and below 5 C result in very slow crystallization)

-Crystallization of honey is completely normal and does not damage the honey.
-In most cases the crystallization process can be reversed by gently warming the honey to "melt" the crystals.
+Crystallization of honey is completely normal and does not damage the Honey.
+In most cases the crystallization process can be reversed by gently warming the honey jar or container in warm water to "melt" the crystals.

 The crystallization of honey is little understood and largely mistaken by the honey consuming public.
 Many assume that crystallized honey is adulterated with actual sugar or ‘spoiled.’
 But this is not so.